 Skin cancer is the cancer you can SEE.
-Yet it often goes undetected until it’s difficult and disfiguring to treat — or even life-threatening.
+Yet it often goes undetected until it’s difficult to treat, disfiguring, or even life-threatening.

 That’s why we launched The Big See® campaign – to show you how easy it is to open your eyes, get to know your skin, check yourself in the mirror and ask: “What’s that?”
 While you’re looking, keep these three words in mind: NEW, CHANGING or UNUSUAL.
 It could save your life!